oorjitchowdhary/ml-training-preemptible-vms/README.md

 # Instructions

-Added to help Rob with the steps.
+Added but actually look at the notes-for-rob.md file.